-Proposal 834-Full has now been forwarded to the JR Facility Board and awaits scheduling.
+Proposal 834-Full has now been scheduled to be drilled as Expedition 392 in Feb/March 2021.
 The main scientific questions and objectives to be addressed by the proposed primary and alternate drill sites (see above map) are:

 (A) Did Indian Ocean LIPs related to the breakup of Gondwana tap a similar source and show a similar temporal and geochemical evolution to coeval and older Pacific LIPs?